 The ISOC has gained a good reputation in Europe and America.
 This fact was essential for the United Nations Development Program known as UNDP to form a new project dedicating to reducing poverty and improving the workforce within Bulgaria.
 The ISOC is in charge of implementing this project, which was co-sponsored by the International Internet Society.

 The organization has also undertaken a project known as called Internet Governance, consisting of a new Internet site aimed at becoming a portal for all resources dedicated to the issues around the discussed topic of who and how to govern the Internet resources.
 This is quoted from an Internet Governance statement.

 So many years under the Communist totalitarian regime left a deep mark in Bulgarian spirit, and several governmental and non-governmental institutions have flourished in recent years taking care of human rights in Bulgaria in many fields.
 Internet was not to be the exception.

-As an additional measure to help expand the access and use of Internet in Bulgaria, the Bulgarian Minister of Culture, Stefan Danalov, had an interview with Brendon Hudson, vice president and co- operating director anti-pirate of the Motion Picture Association in Brussels.
-They discussed the law frame regulating the presentations of audiovisual works by means of Internet, Europe's own experience in this matter, and the prospect development of the Internet space in Bulgaria.
+As an additional measure to help expand the access and use of the Internet in Bulgaria, the Bulgarian Minister of Culture, Stefan Danalov, had an interview with Brendon Hudson, vice president and cooperating director anti-pirate of the Motion Picture Association in Brussels.
+They discussed the law frame regulating the presentations of audiovisual works by means of the Internet, Europe’s own experience in this matter, and the prospect development of the Internet space in Bulgaria.

 Reports state that children quickly adapted to the programs, despite their lack of skill, and soon were using the software like pros, even given the language differences.

-Being update with the world achievements in IT is a big aim for Bulgaria, but no doubt the country will achieve the goal of technological improvement with the help of both government and non governmental institutions that struggle to see the Bulgarian government fulfill their ideas on developing IT as a leading industry in Bulgaria.
+Being updated with the world achievements in IT is a big aim for Bulgaria, but no doubt the country will achieve the goal of technological improvement with the help of both government and nongovernmental institutions that struggle to see the Bulgarian government fulfill their ideas on developing IT as a leading industry in Bulgaria.